conda-forge/miniforge/README.md

 - [ ] Integration with conda-forge's official site.
 - [ ] Upstream to Anaconda ?

+## Testing

+After construction on Travis, the installer is tested against a range of distribution that match the installer architecture (`$ARCH`).
+For example when architecture is `aarch64`, the constructed installer is tested against:

+- Centos 7
+- Ubuntu 16.04
+- Ubuntu 18.04
+- Ubuntu 19.10

 ## Usage

 Installers are built and uploaded via Travis but if you want to construct your own Miniforge installer, here is how: